Reliving How We Got Here: TVF’s Fabric Lineage Over 50 Years

 At first, the imports were a tough sell for a highly domestic-minded team.
 “At the time,” Bob continues, “we started very slowly, bringing in small quantities to test the market and quality.
 We did so with our California operation.
 But we could see the imports were here to stay, so I started pushing management to bring inventory to Indiana.”

 Robert adds, “The team was apprehensive about imported textiles at the time.”
-TVF was and is today all about domestically produced textiles and finished products, but it recognized that offering imported materials expanded the offerings our customers could use and helped them remain competitive in an ever-changing market.
+TVF was and is today all about domestically produced textiles and finished products.
+Still, it recognized that offering imported materials expanded the offerings our customers could use and helped them remain competitive in an ever-changing market.

 Robert’s previous employer, who is known today as Brookwood, helped Robert see that the textile industry was much bigger than just the United States.
 TVF’s inventory had meager beginnings and was initially kept in a 500-1,000-square-foot portion of Robert’s family’s warehouse space.
 James Durant, a current TVF senior sales consultant, and Robert used that space for several months to jump-start things, and that it did.
 We quickly gained traction, leading to a new 3,000-square-foot warehouse and office in Torrance, California.
 When he first joined TVF, Robert operated a commercial insurance brokerage alongside the new West Coast startup of TVF.
 Roberts’s true love was in textiles, and he eventually sold the agency to focus his time on building the textile operation.